EECS150/fpga_labs_fa22/lab1/spec/spec.md

 ### Program the FPGA
 #### Getting an FPGA
-If you've reached this step and produced a bitstream by running Vivado on your own laptop, you can use your checked out FPGA with your laptop.
+If you've reached this step and produced a bitstream by running Vivado on your own laptop, connect an available FPGA in the lab to your laptop.

 If you're using a lab workstation, there should be an FPGA already attached to it.